1L Leadership Academy

 The Georgetown Law 1L Leadership Academy is a not-for-credit, leadership training course co-sponsored by the Office of the Dean of Students, the Office of Career Services and faculty from the Center of the Study for the Legal Profession.
-The intention of the pilot program is to give a small cohort of first year students the opportunity to hone a range of professional and personal effectiveness skills that we increasingly hear from our alumni are critical to success in a range of legal fields.
+The intention of the program is to give a small cohort of first year students the opportunity to hone a range of professional and personal effectiveness skills that we increasingly hear from our alumni are critical to success in a range of legal fields.
 The expectation is that the selected cohort will use these leadership skills in their summer and post-graduation employment, but also give back to the Georgetown Law community by assuming significant leadership positions in their second and third years in student organizations, Law Journals, resident or law fellow positions, peer advisorships, Barristers’ Council, and SBA.

 The Academy consists of three major components:

 - Seven Habits of Highly Effective People – Drawing from the best-selling business book of all time, this course is tailored to law students and their educational and professional experiences.
 Through hands-on exercises, it will focus on enhancing personal effectiveness skills including time management, goal-setting, prioritizing deadlines and projects, effective listening and interpersonal communication, and conflict management.
-More than 50 law students, including many first years, have taken a version of this course in recent years and it has received consistently stellar reviews.

 - Collaborative Problem-solving and Leadership – Students will participate in interactive exercises, including case studies used by Harvard Business School.

 Please visit our Faculty page for information on participating faculty.